Pladque/Calculator-with-handwrited-input/README.md

     e)if there is problem with calculator.py, try run learn.py first

 *Remember that data set was made by me, so its not big enough and results may not be perfect.
- If you want make program better, please eneter some your data( 1 )*
+ If you want make program better, please eneter own data( 1 )*